dsalin/epluginize/README.md

 // a couple more plugins to show the whole power of selectors const [ P1, P2, P3, P4 ] = EPL.Plugin.mult(['P1', 'P2', 'P3', 'P4'])

-// Here we register event handlers before we even know exactly
-// what events will be available in the future
-//
 // For convenience, this refers to plugin object itself, so you don't
 // need to worry about those
 P1.on('*', 'E1', function (data, eventName, emitterName) {
   console.log(this.name, "Emitter1 :", data, ' | Emitter: ', emitterName, ' | Event:', eventName)
 })